rails/rails/guides/source/active_job_basics.md

 ### Change Backends

-You can easy change your adapter in your application.rb or development.rb or production.rb or in an initializer:
+You can easy change your adapter:

 ```ruby
 # be sure to have the adapter gem in your Gemfile and follow the adapter specific